BR Standard Class 9F: Preservation

-Nine 9F locomotives survived withdrawal from mainline service into preservation: Evening Star became part of the National Collection; eight others were bought directly from BR or from Woodham Brothers scrapyard in Barry, South Wales.
+Nine Standard Class 9F 2-10-0 tender locomotives survived withdrawal from mainline service into preservation: Evening Star became part of the National Collection; eight others were bought directly from BR or from Woodham Brothers scrapyard in Barry, South Wales.
 Only six members of the class have been restored to running order.
 92240 was the first of the class to steam in preservation after restoration work in 1990.
 Engines from both builders have survived with three Crewe-built engines and six Swindon-built engines.
-The majority of the class have double chimneys but 92134 is fitted with a single chimney.
+The majority of the class have double chimneys but 92134 is the sole survivor fitted with a single chimney.

 † In most cases, names are not historically accurate; i.e. they have all been applied in preservation except 92220 which, being the last steam locomotive to be built for BR, was named Evening Star during its unveiling in 1960.
 Some locomotives may also have names, but marked names indicate that the locomotive is not presently wearing them.

 Of the nine surviving members of the class, two have run on the main line: nos.
 92203 Black Prince & 92220 Evening Star.
 Due to the engines' flangeless centre driving wheels, there is a concern that the raised check rails on modern pointwork might cause a derailment, so the class (alongside other 2-10-0 locomotives) is currently prohibited from operating on the main line – including the Esk Valley Line from Battersby to Whitby, used by the North Yorkshire Moors Railway on their Grosmont to Whitby trains alongside the regular passenger services on the route.

 Models

 OO scale

 The erstwhile Kitmaster company produced an unpowered polystyrene injection moulded model kit for scale.
 In late 1962, the Kitmaster brand was sold by its parent company (Rosebud Dolls) to Airfix, which transferred the moulding tools to their own factory; the 9F class was among the re-introduced former Kitmaster range.
 In time, the moulding tools passed on to Dapol, which also produced the kit.
 During the 1960s a cast white metal chassis kit in the Simplas range to motorise the model was made available by Wilro Models of Hackney, London.

 In late 1971, Tri-ang Hornby introduced a 00 scale Ready to Run model of this locomotive; it continued to be produced after the rebranding as Hornby Railways.

-Currently both Hornby and Bachmann produce models of this class in OO scale, with the cheaper, less detailed Hornby version being part of the budget "Railroad" range.
-Hornby also released a model of the Thomas & Friends character Murdoch in December 2011.
-In August 2015, a Franco-Crosti boilered variant was introduced into the Hornby RailRoad range.
-The Bachmann model covers most variations of the class.

-When announcing an all-new 9F model in their 2021 range, Hornby stated that it would be able to recreate almost all detail variations within the class of 251 locomotives, including locomotives fitted with mechanical stokers and those fitted with Westinghouse brake equipment for working the heavy Consett iron ore trains.